feldgendler/bintag/README.md

 This module uses the [tagged template string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings#Tagged_template_strings) syntax to fill buffers with structured binary data.
+This is primarily useful in unit tests for code that deals with binary data formats or network protocols.

 The simplest example: